AUCOHL/Fault/README.md

 For more options, you can invoke `fault asm --help`.

+### compact
+`fault compact <test vector json>`

+This performs static compaction on the generated test vectors by reducing the test vectors count while keeping the same coverage.

+For more options, you can invoke `fault compact --help`.

 # License
 The GNU General Public License v3 (or later, at your option).
 See 'License'.